boogalooper/Trigger-layer/readme.md

 ![](assets/20220321_091717_2022-03-21_08-24-32.png)

 The option `do not change if another tool is selected` allows you to set an additional filter when the trigger fires.
-The option do not change if another tool is selected allows you to set an additional filter when the trigger fires.
+The tool settings will only be changed if it is already manually selected in the toolbar before the trigger is fired.

 ## Compability: